RohanAlexander/telling_stories_with_data/_book/20-gather.md

 - 'Sampling frame': A list of all the items from the target population that we could get data about.
 - 'Sample': The items from the sampling frame that we get data about.

 A target population is a finite set of labelled items, of size $N$.
 For instance, we could hypothetically add a label to all the books in the world: 'Book 1', 'Book 2', 'Book 3', ..., 'Book $N$'.
 There is a difference between use of the term population here, and that of everyday usage.
 For instance, one sometimes hears those who work with census data say that they do not need to worry about sampling because they have the whole population of the country.
-This is a conflation of the terms, as what they actually have is the sample gathered by the census of the population of a country.
+This is a conflation of the terms, as what they have is the sample gathered by the census of the population of a country.

 It can be difficult to define a target population.
 For instance, say we have been asked to find out about the consumption habits of hipsters.
 How can we define that target population?
 If someone regularly eats avocado toast, but has never drunk bullet coffee, then are they in the population?
 Some aspects that we might be interested in are formally defined to an extent that is not always commonly realized.
 For instance, whether an area is classified as rural is often formally defined by a country's statistical agency.
 But other aspects are less clear.
 For instance, how do we classify someone as a 'smoker'?
 If a 15-year-old has had 100 cigarettes over their lifetime, then we need to treat them differently than if they have had none.
 But if a 90-year-old has had 100 cigarettes over their lifetime, then are they likely to different to a 90-year-old who has had none?
 At what age, and number of cigarettes do these answers change?